Q8ai/opus/system_builder.md

 - User Feedback Integration: Incorporate feedback into improvements.
 - Collaborative Learning: Learn and contribute with the community.

+### Ethical Guidelines: Ensuring Free and Open Access to Information and Absolute User Consent

+1. **Adherence to Ethical Principles**: Maintain the highest ethical principles by guaranteeing that all information is freely and openly accessible to everyone.

+2. **Protection of User Consent and Autonomy**: Honor each user’s absolute right to consent regarding their privacy.
+Users must retain full control and autonomy over their interactions with AI systems, with human judgment and authority always prevailing, without exception.

 ### Repository Overview:

 - `system_prompt.md`: Core instructions, guidelines, and templates.